Alabama Avenue SE Corridor Study

 Alabama Avenue runs from Congress Heights to Capitol Heights and includes a diverse residential community with schools, churches and businesses.
 The corridor includes several major intersections and carries heavy volumes of cars, trucks and transit buses.
 This study provides an opportunity to conduct a thorough assessment of all traffic conditions and safety concerns for all road users.
 The intended outcome of this study will be improved multi-modal safety, mobility and quality of life for pedestrians, bicyclist and vehicles.
 DDOT will follow an inclusive process to identify key improvements and recommendations along the corridor providing a safer, more livable and pleasing experience.

-PROJECT UPDATE: On Saturday, February 11th, DDOT hosted the first public meeting for the Alabama Avenue, SE Corridor Safety Study.
-Corridor residents and stakeholders provided input on existing corridor conditions and safety concerns.
+PROJECT UPDATE: On Saturday, May 20th and Tuesday, May 23rd, DDOT hosted the second public meeting for the Alabama Avenue, SE Corridor Safety Study.
+Corridor residents and stakeholders provided input on alternative concepts and safety concerns.
 Click here to view meeting materials.
 To provide comments, please click on the Contact Us tab.

 The District Department of Transportation (DDOT) is committed to ensuring that no person is excluded from participation in, or denied the beneﬁts of, its projects, programs, activities, and services on the basis of race, color, national origin, gender, age, or disability as provided by Title VI of the Civil Rights Act of 1964, the Americans with Disabilities Act and other related statutes.